nautobot/nautobot-app-firewall-models/docs/index.md

 ## Questions

-For any questions or comments, please check the [FAQ](FAQ.md) first and feel free to swing by the [Network to Code slack channel](https://networktocode.slack.com/) (channel #networktocode).
+For any questions or comments, please feel free to swing by the [Network to Code slack channel](https://networktocode.slack.com/) (channel #networktocode).
 Sign up [here](http://slack.networktocode.com/)